kaidez/kaidez.com/README.md

 ## Hard Runtime Development-Level Dependencies

 kaidez.com really only has one hard runtime dependency: PHP.
-This is because the contact form at the bottom of all the site pages sends a POST call to the server that 1) processe the form content for server-side validation, and 2) sends the form content out in an email to the site's webmaster.
+This is because the contact form at the bottom of all the site pages sends runs a POST action to the server that 1) process the form content for server-side validation, and 2) sends the form content out in an email to the site's webmaster.

-If the form is removed, kaidez.com can run on any web server setup that can proper serve .html, .css, .js and image files.
-Apache, IIS, Ingenix, etc.
+If the form is removed, kaidez.com can run on any web server setup that can proper serve out .html, .css, .js and image files.
+Apache, IIS, Nginx, etc.